Tips for Applicants

 Here’s a timeline of important dates at Mount Mary for undergraduate applicants:

-- December 15: Financial Aid Early Estimator Form is due (This is required for students applying for the Grace Scholars Program.)
+- Fall Annually: Financial Aid Early Estimator Form is due (This is required for students applying for the Grace Scholars Program.)

-- December 9: Caroline Scholars Program applications due (You must be accepted to the University by December 2.)
+- Fall Annually: Caroline Scholars Program applications due (You must be accepted to the University by December 2.)

-- Late December: Grace Scholars Program applicants are strongly encouraged to complete applications by the end of December.
+- Fall Annually: Grace Scholars Program applicants are strongly encouraged to complete applications by early fall.

 - Mid-January: The Layton Art Scholarship deadline is typically in the middle or end of January each year.